rackerlabs/rackspace-how-to/content/cloud-servers/reset-the-root-password-from-rescue-mode.md

            chroot /mnt/rescue

    This example uses the `chroot` operation.
 This command enables you to set the root of the system in a temporary environment.
-Performing this step is helpful with recovery.
+Performing this step helps with recovery.

 5. Run the `passwd` command to update your root password on the original cloud server's hard drive, as shown in the following example: